MatterPool/bitcoinfiles-js/README.md

 ## Usage

-Uploading a and paying for a file
+Uploading and paying for a file

 ```javascript
 const bitcoinfiles = require('@matterpool/bitcoinfiles-js');